SushiLab/IMB_Amplicon_Pipeline/README.md

 data_dir: '/path/to/your/data/' # e.g. /path/to/directory/SUNAGAWA/NAME24-1/
 sample_file: 'samples'
 blocklist: 'blocklist'
 REFERENCE_SEQUENCE_FILE: # e.g. '/path/to/your/reference'.
-Can be left empty if you don't run defined community analysis
+Can be left empty if you don't run  analysis

 #####################